hokonohara/eclipse-edc.github.io/content/en/documentation/for-adopters/dataspaces/_index.md

 There is no such thing as cross-dataspace communication.
 All data sharing takes place within a dataspace.
 However, that does not mean there is no such thing as dataspace *interoperability*.
 Let's unpack this.

-Consider two dataspaces, DS-1 and DS-B. It's possible for a participant P-A, a member of DS-1, to share data with P-B, a member of DS-2, under one of the following conditions:
+Consider two dataspaces, DS-1 and DS-2.
+It's possible for a participant P-A, a member of DS-1, to share data with P-B, a member of DS-2, under one of the following conditions:
 - P-A is also a member of DS-2, or
 - P-B is also a member of DS-1